Generic selectors

 Placement And Lighting

-Water sprite is a really versatile and useful species that can be used in a number of different ways in the aquascape.
+Water sprite is a really versatile and useful species that is used in a number of different ways in the aquascape.
 In the planted aquarium, the fine leaves work well to soften and break up harsh lines.

 Depending on the size of your aquarium, this plant could make a great midground or background plant.
 In smaller aquariums, these water ferns grow tall enough as rooted specimens to create a beautiful, finely textured backdrop to your aquascape.

-In larger aquariums, Water Sprite makes a great mid-ground plant that can be rooted or attached to a hardscape feature like rocks or driftwood.
-When grown this way with good light, Water Sprites can be very effective at hiding the base of taller stem plants in the background.
+In larger aquariums, Water Sprite makes a great mid-ground plant that is rooted or attached to a hardscape feature like rocks or driftwood.
+When grown this way with good light, Water Sprites is very effective at hiding the base of taller stem plants in the background.

 Another popular option is to allow this plant to float at the water’s surface.
 Bear in mind of course that floating Water Sprite plants will shade out the plants rooted below it, so be sure to grow only low light species under your floating plant.